 Beyond the requirements of the MS degree, Ph.D. students must complete a minimum of 18 credit hours of coursework and 24 credit hours of dissertation research.
 This work must be completed is in compliance with transfer and residency requirements of academic policy APD-04.
-Of the 18 hours of coursework, at least one course is required to be 500, 600, or 700-level mathematics and the remaining must be 500, 600, or 700-level courses in the COE or a field closely related to the individual student’s research.
+Of the 18 hours of coursework, at least one course must be ME501, ME548, ME601, ME523, or a 500, 600, or 700-level mathematics course with advisor approval and the remaining must be 500, 600, or 700-level courses in the COE or a field closely related to the individual student’s research.
 All students will be required to complete an approved plan of study outlining the courses to be taken in support of their individual research topics.
 The plan of study must be approved by the student’s advisor and submitted to the Ph.D.
 Program Coordinator within the first year of enrollment in the program.

 All Ph.D. students will be required to maintain a minimum GPA of 3.0 throughout their tenure in the program.
 Standard course load for a Ph.D. student is expected to be 6 credit hours per semester, although higher loads may be permitted with approval of the student’s advisor.
 Students entering the program with a B.S. degree will be expected to complete 9 credit hours of lecture coursework per semester during their first year in the program.
 Students will be limited to a maximum of 6 credit hours of dissertation research per semester and a total of 6 credit hours in the summer.